mastodon/blog/content/posts/2025-11-18_the_future_is_ours_to_build/index.md

 - **Community Director: Hannah Aubry**

     Hannah has been involved with Mastodon since early 2023, first as a partner and champion of the project during her time running the Fast Forward program at Fastly, then as a volunteer on our outreach team.
 Earlier this year, she joined our Board of Directors.
-In her role as Community Director, she’ll oversee the strategy and growth of Mastodon’s community and trust & safety programmes.
+In her role as Community Director, she’ll oversee the strategy and growth of Mastodon’s community.
 She brings her valuable experience in community, social media, and free and open-source software.
 You can get in touch with her at [@haubles@hachyderm.io](https://hachyderm.io/@haubles).

 {{< figure
   src="team.jpg"